CSC207-2023Y-UofT/01-intro-to-java-gracelliu/README.md

 - Click Clone to setup your project.
 - You will be prompted to enter your Github username and password to complete the setup.
 If this does not work, you may need to use an [Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead.
 - IntelliJ should detect the `build.gradle` file and automatically set up the project for you, but this may take a bit of time.
-- You should now be able to run `Basics.java` and its associated unit tests in `BasicsTest.java`.
-Open `Basics.java` and make the changes needed in order for all of the tests to pass.
+- You should now be able to run `main.Basics.java` and its associated unit tests in `BasicsTest.java`.
+Open `main.Basics.java` and make the changes needed in order for all of the tests to pass.
 - When you are done, commit and push your code using IntelliJ's git integration from the menu bar.

   ![git menu bar items in IntelliJ](images/intellij-git.gif)